-In the case of a one-sided relationship, you will need to have an open and honest conversation with your partner about your feelings of giving and getting nothing in return.
+If you tried sharing your feelings, but nothing has changed and you are still giving too much, then you will need to have an open and honest conversation with your partner.
+In a one sided relationship, your feelings of giving and getting nothing in return can be and are valid.
 You can discuss your expectations and beliefs about taking care of each other in a relationship; usually these beliefs originate from how you grew up and your family role models for giving and taking.

 Secure and healthy relationships are fair, balanced and a give and take, not just a take.

 Dr. Tatkin, founder of PACT, found that couples who have a fair, mutual and balanced relationship will be more securely attached and build a stronger connection.
 When you’re tired of giving and getting nothing in return, you could try to explore your visions of a secure relationship.

 Are You In A Relationship With No Give And Take?